percona/k8spg-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PostgreSQL-RN1.4.0.md

 ## Improvements

-* {{ k8spgjira(188) }}: Add Custom Resource options to set static IP-address for the pgPrimary, pgReplicas, and pgBouncer LoadBalancers
+* {{ k8spgjira(188) }}: Add Custom Resource options to set static IP address for the pgPrimary, pgReplicas, and pgBouncer LoadBalancers

 * {{ k8spgjira(269) }}: It is now possible to define affinity and anti-affinity rules for backup Pods

-* {{ k8spgjira(270) }}: The new `schedule.backrestOpts` Custom Resource option allows to customize pgBackRest parameters for scheduled backups
+* {{ k8spgjira(270) }}: The new `schedule.backrestOpts` Custom Resource option allows customizing pgBackRest parameters for scheduled backups

 * {{ k8spgjira(292) }}: The Operator now uses units based on the power of 2 (e.g. `GiB` instead of `G`) for the storage size, to make it multiple of the 1024 default kernel block size (thanks to Rodney Karemba for contribution)